wcjohnson/redux-components/docs-site/pages/docs/docs.md

 #### Verbs

-You'll know from the Redux documentation that your application state is manipulated only by actions, and that every action has a `type`.
+You'll know from the Redux documentation that your application state is manipulated only by actions, and that every action is identified by a string `type`.

-Well, verbs are strings that serve as the `type`s of actions.
+Well, verbs are the strings that serve as the `type`s of actions.
 Think of them as what the reducer looks at when it decides what to do.
 In baseline Redux, verbs are just plain strings -- but in redux-components they have some additional "magic" behavior designed to help you reuse components more easily, which we will explain later.
 For now, just think of them as names for the things you want your reducer to do.

 As you can see, our `SimpleComponent` does only one thing: `SET`.